-Sailing the Bay, the Delta, down to Santa Barbara, The Channel Islands, and LA was quite an adventure and life lessons were learned.
+Sailing the Bay, the Delta, down to Santa Barbara, The Channel Islands, and LA was quite an adventure and an abundance of life lessons were learned.
 But my internal clock chimed and – CHILDREN became the mantra.
 Migrating to Half Moon Bay and then El Granada, my number-one-son was born.
 But California was not terribly embracing, in fact it was rather snobbish, nor was it conducive to raising a child, so we packed our bags and drove back to Colorado.

 Colorado saw me pop out two more boys before a very nasty divorce.
 I was now raising three boys ages 5, 2 years and a 9 month old virtually by myself.
 Various business ventures allowed me to keep my children out of daycare, which was a priority, and still make a living.
 Art beckoned me still, dance was beyond my age, so I began to paint.

 I met my current husband, became an evangelical, and eventually learned the art of bronze sculpture.
 See, helenaglass.com.
 Not one to idle well, I began writing commentaries for my husband’s financial business which ultimately led me to write this blog and short stories.
 Truth became an obsession.
-And the more I was subjected to lies, the more obsessed I c=became with worldly Truth.
-This was – the gift my husband bestowed unwittingly.
+And the more I was subjected to lies, the more obsessed I became with worldly Truth.
+This was the gift my husband bestowed unwittingly.

-Today, as the world turns, my faith in God only grows stronger, my children and my friends and my faith are my fortress.
-But life has a funny way of tickling us with trials and my husband has betrayed his faith and thus has subjected me to the bowels of divorce.
+Today, as the world turns, my faith in God only grows stronger, while my children, my friends and my faith are my fortress.
+But life has a funny way of tickling us with trials and my husband has chosen to betray his faith, his vows and his covenant, filing for divorce.

 And I sing, “It is well, it is well, with my soul.”